Back To CourseCLEP Biology: Study Guide & Test Prep

 Now, let's look at what we have just in front of the structural genes.
 There's a short DNA segment here, and it's called the operator.
 This is the part of the operon that acts as a switch for transcription.
 It's just like an operator that works the switchboard for a telephone company.
 The operator controls whether or not transcription will occur.
 It does this by providing a binding site for the repressor, which blocks RNA polymerase from attaching to the promoter.
 Wait a second.
 RNA polymerase?
 Promoter?
 Haven't we seen those terms before?

-Recall that genetic transcription begins when RNA polymerase locates the promoter on the sense strand of DNA.
+Recall that genetic transcription begins when RNA polymerase locates the promoter on the anti-sense strand of DNA.
 RNA polymerase starts building the mRNA strand right after the promoter.
 In a prokaryotic cell, transcription continues through the entire length of the operon.
 If we want all the structural genes to be transcribed and translated, then we need RNA polymerase to first attach to the promoter.

 The promoter lives just in front of the operator, and the operator sits just in front of the structural genes.
 All of these together make up the operon.
 Is there anything else?
 Oh, yes.
 Sitting just upstream from the operon is a regulatory gene that codes for the repressor.
 Remember, a repressor is a protein that regulates gene expression by blocking gene transcription.
 The repressor is a type of regulatory protein, so it makes sense that it's made by a regulatory gene.